PeterT1000/trackrad2025/README.md

 #### 2. Download and Place the Dataset

-Download the [dataset](https://trackrad2025.grand-challenge.org/data/) from Zenodo and place it in the dataset/ folder.
+Download the [dataset](https://trackrad2025.grand-challenge.org/data/) and place it in the dataset/ folder.
 Use the labeled dataset for supervised training and model evaluation.
 For unsupervised training you may want to use the unlabeled dataset, for supervised training and evaluation of your model the labeled dataset is sufficient.

 > Tip: A synthetic sequence (formatted like the labeled data) is also provided in the repository to help you get started quickly, even while still downloading the dataset.